dmonskull/CrackdownSeriesXbox360Documentation/README.md

 # Crackdown 2 Xbox 360 Documentation + MORE
-you can find consolecommands for Crackdown 2 below

 # Offsets
 0x82771EB0 - ConsoleCommand
 #-FloatOffsets-

+# New list of working console commands for Crackdown 2:
 # Debug Stuff
 toggledebuginput - Toggle Debug Input for Final minp - Binds input key(s) to an action